ColasNahaboo/advent-of-code-my-solutions/go/2022/README.md

 - **d01** to **d11** Simple problems, nothing to say.
 I made use of the new `sort.Slice` functionality of Go 1.18, very cool!
 - **d12** First difficulty, finding shortest path in a graph.
 I used a simple BFS search, using a FIFO by the package `github.com/gammazero/deque`, quite simple in Go after having done it in bash...
+- **d15** The second part is interesting, as the huge size of the grid (4 million sides) makes looking at each position too slow.
+So we need to work with intervals of positions.